How to reduce risk

 - Follow at least three seconds from the car in front (preferably more).

-- Pull over or change lanes if you are being followed very closely.
+- Pull over or change lanes if you're being followed very closely.

 - Ease up on the accelerator when you see brake lights on any of the five cars in front of you or to the sides.

-- Start by driving within range of your L driving experiences.
+- Start by driving within range of your L-plate driving experiences.

 DRIVE A SAFE CAR